 UNB embraces the idea of an intellectual community enriched by diversity along a number of dimensions, including gender, gender identity, sexual orientation, age, culture, ability, race, ethnicity, language, religion, and nationality.
 It is my intent that all students be well served by this course, that students' learning needs be addressed both in and out of class, and that the diversity students bring to this class be viewed as a resource, strength, and benefit.
-I intend to provide materials and activities that are respectful of diversity.
-In addition, if any of our class meetings conflict with your religious holidays, please let me know so that we can make arrangements for you.
+Your instructor intends to provide materials and activities that are respectful of diversity.
+In addition, if any of our class meetings conflict with your religious holidays, please let your instructor know so that arrangements can be made for you.